shupershuff/Diablo2RLoader/README.md

 Note that on my specs (5950x, RTX2080s (which has 8GB VRAM), 32GB RAM), I run my instances on the lowest graphics options possible. <br>
 DLSS is set to ultra performance.
 Framerate (FPS) caps for secondary accounts are around 50fps.
 For my primary account I set the FPS cap to 60fps.<br>
 <br>
-With 3 instances (2 windows at approx 1280x780 resolution, 1 window (primary account) at 2556x1373 resolution, The CPU is barely used, Memory is about 85% utilised, VRAM is 80% utilised and GPU is about 90%.<br>
+With 3 instances (2 windows at approx 1280x780 resolution, 1 window (primary account) at 2556x1373 resolution, The CPU is barely used, Memory is about 85% utilised, VRAM is 80% utilised and GPU is about 85-90% (6800MB).<br>
-With 4 instances (an additional window at approx 1280x780), CPU is still fine, Memory is maxed out, VRAM is maxed out and GPU is 100%.
+With 4 instances (an additional window at approx 1280x780), CPU is still fine (15%), Memory is maxed out, VRAM is 92%+ (7600MB+) and GPU is 95-100%.
 Different parts of the game can run pretty poorly and as such sometimes I reduce the secondary accounts FPS Cap to around 44 instead.<br>
 <br>
 I've noted that with my hardware running 4 instances is generally not fun graphically due to performance stutters, FPS drops and increased chance of crashing.
 I'd argue that running 4 or more accounts is confusing and isn't fun logistically either but I digress.